dgoffredo/dgoffredo.github.io/content/india3.md

 upgraded us to a larger room, with a refrigerator.
 Serves them right.
 Finally somewhere to put the cheap champagne that Mr. Singh gifted us.

-It's not really champaign in any sense of the word.
+It's not really champagne in any sense of the word.
 It's twelve percent alcohol by volume, is probably derived from grapes, and contains carbon dioxide, but aside from these things it more resembles fortified Kool-Aid.
 I will drink it.